Lucero v. United States (1869): Mexican American War and the Treaty of Guadalupe Hidalgo

 Mexico had seen everyone as equals.
 Everyone was considered Mexican due to the mestizo population, even at times having African blood.
-The Mexican American War caused a significant land to be lost.
+The Mexican-American War caused a significant amount of land to be lost.

 Much of the Mexican identity being defined as one was the influence of Spanish colonialism.
-During Spain's control, the idea of Mestizo was born, which entailed any person who held indigenous and European blood.
+During Spain's control, the idea of Mestizo was born, which entailed any person who held Indigenous and European blood.
 This was a result of the Casta system which was hard to keep track of.
 It was thus assumed everyone was mixed.

 America wanted California.
 Mexico rejected the offer from America, so President Polk sent troops into Mexico, thus beginning the Mexican American War.
 When Mexico surrounded its land, the Treaty of Guadalupe Hidalgo was signed in February 2, 1848 to bring an end to the Mexican American war.
 America acquired more than just California, but also the New Mexico Territory and Texas.
 Since Mexico held everyone as Mexican citizens in the Mexican Cession, the treaty wanted to give every person living in the cession citizenship.
 America gave the option for the once Mexicans if they wanted to maintain their Mexican citizenship or gain American Citizenship.
 In the case of New Mexico and Arizona, everyone was fully made a citizen in 1912.
 Residents had a year to apply for American citizenship.
-If they didn't apply, then they would automatically become U.S. citizens.
+If they did not apply, then they would automatically become US citizens.

 The Treaty of Guadalupe Hidalgo held promises for the new citizens.
 It promised that everyone would maintain their liberty and property.
 However, in order for someone to maintain their land, they had to prove that their land was theirs though the previous Spanish and Mexican law.
 Due to this complexity, many land claims were not recognized and thus, taken by the government.